Dr. Kirsty Sword Gusmao, Founder of Alola Foundation

 Political and economic uncertainty throughout the course of the past year has caused the national economy to contract, with resulting pressures on the livelihoods of women, particularly those in rural areas.
 This has made Alola’s work in empowering women to manage their household budgets and to access seed funding and markets all the more vital.

-I know that, like me, you will be moved and inspired by the ongoing achievements of Alola, details of which you will find in the following pages.
 I extend my sincere thanks, as always, to our many international and local partners, the committed members of the Alola board and especially to the strong women and men who are Alola’s Managers and staff – you are the brains, heart and muscle of Alola.

 In friendship and gratitude,

-Kirsty Sword Gusmão
+Dr. Kirsty Sword Gusmão, AO